 BRACE Venture Competition

-The pool of winners and runners-up will move forward to present their updated projects at the BRACE Venture Competition—a full day of presentations where the most investable projects receive up to HK$2,000,000 in funding from AFCR.
+The pool of winners and runners-up will move forward to present their updated projects at the BRACE Venture Competition—a full day of presentations where the most investable projects receive up to the equivalent of HK$2,000,000 in funding from AFCR.
 Candidates will be judged by some of the most respected minds in the cancer research, investment and technology commercialization fields.
 The Asian Fund for Cancer Research will also facilitate dialogues between the winning start-up projects and other early-stage funding providers.

 BRACE, the inaugural AFCR translational research program, expands upon our organization’s basic cancer research efforts.
-BRACE Award Pitches are designed to encourage entrepreneurial designs for innovative cancer research projects that are most likely and able to impact patients.
+BRACE Award Competitions are designed to encourage entrepreneurial designs for innovative cancer research projects that are most likely and able to impact patients.
 It is to serve as a resource for young and promising cancer technology companies.
 The BRACE Venture Competition will allow early-stage companies to receive investment from AFCR for the purpose of obtaining such critical research data and pre-clinical results that are attractive for larger, follow-on investors.
 Such resources will give these start-ups a much better chance to get out of the “Valley of Death.”

 As is the inherent nature of life sciences development, most start-up projects will fail to reach the late clinical stage.
 Due to such failure rates, very few profit-seeking investors—including banks, venture capitalists or private equity firms—invest in high-risk-bearing research projects carried out by early-stage companies, especially those directly out of the lab.
 The Asian Fund for Cancer Research, however, is committed to fund such efforts, either at leading research centers or early-stage oncology companies.